 Leclerc later said in a different interview that this issue took away 80 horsepower from his engine and that he was losing 1.3 seconds on straights, which is obviously too much.

-Then, Ferrari needed him to pit and reset the whole car with the engine to eliminate the issue hopefully.
-At that point, the 26-year-old was so far behind that it only made sense to go for a reverse strategy compared to everyone if he wanted to score points.
+the 26-year-old was so far behind that it only made sense to go for a reverse strategy compared to everyone if he wanted to score points.

 Many fans laughed at the Italian team for choosing slick tires when everyone was on the intermediates, but Leclerc also stood by that decision.
 He continued: